 Professor of Materials Science and Engineering

 Professor Skowronski obtained his Ph.D. degree in Solid State Physics from Warsaw University (Warsaw, Poland).
 His post-doctoral appointment was at Massachusetts Institute of Technology where he used junction spectroscopy to study compound semiconductors.
 This was followed by work at Cabot Corp. on growth of compound semiconductors.
-In 1988, he moved to Carnegie Mellon University where he focused on deposition of thin films for electronic applications, fabrication of energy efficient devices, and electron microscopy.
+In 1988, he moved to Carnegie Mellon University where he focused on deposition of thin films for electronic applications, fabrication of devices for energy efficient electronics and neuromorphic computing, and electron microscopy.

 EducationPh.D., Warsaw University

-All projects are highly collaborative requiring interaction with and visits to other institutions.
-Ongoing collaborations include Intel, Micron, Oak Ridge National Laboratory, National Institute of Standards and Technology, Arizona State University and University of Michigan.
+All projects are highly collaborative requiring interactions with and visits to other institutions.
+Ongoing collaborations include CMU’s Department of Electrical Engineering, Intel, IBM, IMEC, Oak Ridge National Laboratory, and National Institute of Standards and Technology.

 "Joule heating-induced metal-insulator transition in epitaxial VO2/TiO2 devices", D. Li, A. A. Sharma, D. K. Gala, N. Shukla, H. Paik, S. Datta, D. G. Schlom, J. A.Bain and M. Skowronski, ACS Appl.
 Mater. & Interfaces 8, 12908 (2016)